 The results where amazing!
 63% more visitors started bidding.
 But that’s not all.
 Of those who started the registration process 329% more people completed all the online forms required to place a bid.
 Combining these gains results in 7 times increase in conversion rate for the site.

 The winning combination was a listing with larger images and hidden product descriptions.
 The descriptions became visible by hovering a mouse over the item.
 The treatment with bigger images increased sales almost 10 percent (9.46%).

 Examples of E-Commerce Site Images

 Here are some examples of great use of images.
 First Design By Humans e-commerce site.
 Large images in the product view that zoom to fill the browser window.

 Made.com images and e-commerce site design stand out.
 Another great example of using images is made.com.
-Their high quality product images are large and display context.
+Their high-quality product images are large and display context.
 Made.com also uses an interesting zoom feature.

-This brings me to another important feature of images in e-commerce sites.
+Large images bring me to another important feature of images in e-commerce sites.
 How to use zoom and enlarge images?

 Using Zoom on E-Commerce Sites